 If nothing else, at some point, you will need to put aside a significant chunk of change if you want to help your child pay for their college tuition, either fully or partially.
 In the current school year, the average cost of college, including books and supplies, transportation, room and board, tuition, and expenses, was:

 If those prices remain static over the course of four years those students could expect to pay $111,760, $180,960, and $230,280, respectively, for a college degree.
 And that’s if they finish the degree in four years.

-Are you thinking to yourself, “Right now I’m worried about paying for childcare.
+Are you thinking to yourself, “Right now I feel worried about paying for childcare.
 How will I ever save that much money?”
 Or, “If I’m going to give my kids the same opportunities that I had, I’ll have to make extreme sacrifices in my own lifestyle in order to be able to afford college.”
-When you’re confronted with such a vast sum of money, you may feel paralyzed, especially in the current economic moment.
+It’s easy to feel paralyzed when you consider such a vast sum of money.
+Especially in the current economic moment.